The Audit & Supervisory Board Activities

 governance

-• Systematized the Kao Group’s structure of Audit & Supervisory Board (the Company, affiliates, and subsidiaries)
+• Systematize the Kao Group’s structure of Audit & Supervisory Board

 • Maintained a structure in which members of the Office of the Audit & Supervisory Board concurrently serve as auditors of subsidiaries